JackBeNimbleBeQuick/simpleshop/README.md

       - [lodash](https://nodesecurity.io/advisories/577)
   - exploring removal of babel dependencies for implementing a cleaner es6+ implementation

-### other considerations
+### Other considerations
   - jest has been setup for building main library validations
   - jest with puppet can be implemented for UI testing, though at this stage that is not yet implemented
-  - typescript provide incremental improves in code stability as with each refinement of the interfaces things become harder to break with each dev cycle
+  - typescript provides incremental improvements in code stability, with each refinement of the interfaces and things become harder to break with each dev cycle
   - next steps would include finishing out the unit tests setups and implementing a full solution for submission of work as stories in a continuous build context
+  - other add ons are for both visited items review, and a shopping cart.
+These have the wiring in place but have yet to get an UI treatment
+  - hand jesture based zooming in the expanded view